knoxa/knoxa.github.io/text/war-diary/movements.md

 to get a chronology.
 The **Notes** column also mentions some places in describing events that happen in transit.
 These events don't have precise timings, but I can assume that the movements of a single concrete entity are totally ordered, and insert these events between the appropriate 'departure' and 'arrival' events.

 The second movement table isn't quite as simple.
-The events are just departures and arrivals, and they may include the mention of more than one place.
+The events are just arrivals and (sometimes) departures, and they may include the mention of more than one place.
-Sometimes, instead of recording departures and arrival in different row, they are recorded together as happening during the same day.
+Occasionally, departures and arrivals are recorded together as happening during the same day.
 In this case, I've added semantic markup to delimit the events in the **Places** column.
 Each of these events has the same date, so can't be ordered explicity, but I assume they are presented in time order and add them to the chronology accordingly.